1.1. Crime and the Criminal Justice System

 Imagine all the questions you may have for your parents at the moment: Why was it wrong?
 What would happen to me if I did not tell you?
 What is a crime?
 Who decides what makes a crime?
 What happens to me if I commit a crime and get caught?
 What is my punishment?
 Why was it wrong when there were so many polishes there?

 Further, I had to help out around the house for the weekend.
 In exchange for all this, she did not tell my dad because she knew her punishment was sufficient, and to tell him may be excessive.
 She took a balanced approach to punishment and I think this is why it was so effective.
-It was not too strict, it was hard to complete, and I had to think about what I did.
+It was not too strict, but it was hard to complete, and I had to think about what I did.

 Most criminologists define crime as the violation of the laws of a society by a person or a group of people who are subject to the laws of that society (citizens).
 Thus, crime is defined by the State or Federal government.
 Essentially, crime is what the law states, and a violation of the law, stated in the statute, would make actions criminal.
 [1]

 For example, if someone murdered another individual in the process of stealing their automobile most people would see this as a criminal and a straightforward example of crime.
 We often see murder and robbery as wrong and harm society, as well as social order.
-However, there are times crime is not as straightforward though and people may hesitate to call it criminal.
+However, there are times when crime is not as straightforward though and people may hesitate to call it criminal.
 The community I live in, and many others throughout the area, post signs that it is illegal to give food and other items to homeless individuals in need.
 If one were to violate this law and give food to a homeless person it would not involve harm to individuals, but to the social order.

 Adele MacLean joined others in an Atlanta park to feed the hungry the Sunday before Thanksgiving and was given a citation and a summons to appear in court.
-Ultimately, MacLean’s case was dropped when she showed up in court, but she and her lawyers argued the citation for serving food without a permit was improper and demonstrates callousness toward the homeless.
+Ultimately, MacLean’s case was dropped when she showed up in court, but she and her lawyers argued the citation for serving food without a permit was improper and demonstrated callousness toward the homeless.
 The city and some advocates say feeding people on the streets can hinder long-term solutions and raise sanitation concerns.
-[2] Approximately 40 cities across the nation have active laws to restrict food sharing, and a few dozen more had attempted such restrictions, according to the National Coalition for the Homeless.
+[2] Approximately 40 cities across the nation have active laws to restrict food sharing, and a few dozen more have attempted such restrictions, according to the National Coalition for the Homeless.
 [3]

 The criminal justice system is a major social institution that is tasked with controlling crime in various ways.
 Police are often tasked with detecting crime and detaining individuals, courts often adjudicate and hand down punishments, and the correction system implements punishments and/or rehabilitative efforts for people who have been found guilty of breaking the law.